College of Education, Health, and Human Services

 Hill, David, PhD, University of Pittsburgh, Assistant Professor of Education

-Hill, Kirsten, PhD, Michigan State University, Assistant Professor of Education
+Hill, Kirsten, PhD, Michigan State University, Associate Professor of Education

 Killu, Kim, PhD, Ohio State University, Professor of Education

-Luera, Gail R., PhD, University of Michigan, Associate Professor of Science Education
+Luera, Gail R., PhD, University of Michigan, Professor of Education

-Shaffer, LaShorage, PhD, University of Illinois at Urbana-Champaign, Assistant Professor of Education
+Shaffer, LaShorage, PhD, University of Illinois at Urbana-Champaign, Associate Professor of Education

 Taylor, Julie, PhD, University of Cambridge, Professor of Education